6 min read

 The MX-30 EV battery can be charged from 20% to 80% in as little as 36 minutes and owners will have access to ChargePoint, one of Canada's largest charging networks.
 Charging station locations can be found with the MyMazda App, which also lets owners check charge status and offers a comprehensive support system.

 One of the boldest things about the new MX-30 is the futuristic styling of the exterior.
 Crafted as a solid unit, it looks like a subcompact SUV/crossover with a coupe-like roofline and a rounded rear that resembles a hatchback.
 A high, small grille and smoothed fascia rounds off the vehicle’s look.
 This new model has small rear passenger doors that swing out on rear-mounted hinges so they open in the opposite direction of the fronts, simplifying passenger access and creating an open space.
 The rear seats can be laid down to create more cargo space when necessary.
-The MX-30 EV is available in a wide range of exterior colours, including Arctic White, Machine Grey, Jet Black Mica, Soul Red Crystal, and different tones of Ceramic Metallic and Polymetal Grey.
-The colours available depend on the model chosen.
+The MX-30 EV is available in a wide range of exterior colors, including Arctic White, Machine Grey, Jet Black Mica, Soul Red Crystal, and different tones of Ceramic Metallic and Polymetal Grey.
+The colors available depend on the model chosen.

 The interior of the MX-30 has been created using sustainable materials to have a minimal environmental impact.
 Available in two trims, the interior sports a variety of recycled fabrics that are plush and fashionable as well as natural materials such as cork on the floating center console, door handles, and trays.
 Buyers can choose from a white-leatherette-and-gray-fabric combo or a darker interior in black and cocoa.